 Hello Internet Audience - I was born in 1997.
 I saw social media in its infancy.
 I grew up with a camera shoved in my face.
 When I got older, I learned how to shove a camera in my own face.
 That never stopped.

 This project welcomes you as a voyeur to intimate footage captured by the creator (yours truly) of herself between the ages of 2 and 21.
-At once a commentary on self-portraiture, teenhood and internet/selfie culture, feminism and confessional discourse, this experiment has already been pegged by its author as "probably the most humiliating thing I have done, and will likely ever do, in relation to my creative practice."
+A simultaneous commentary on self-portraiture, teenhood and internet/selfie culture, feminism and confessional discourse.

 Patchface frames instagram-as-playtext, taking bits and pieces from different processes that have taken place over the last year under the name "Patchface."
 OAC funded and developed via a residency at the Tap Centre for Creativity, "Patchface" has yet to find its wings - and we're welcoming you into the intimate pits of process via these fragmented, and yet somehow deeply interconnected, vignettes of human desire, longing, love, and melancholy, all pent up in a tango with contemporary technologies.